woojae9488/fabric-survey-app/README.md

 </p>
 <br>

-1. The blockchain operator sets up the Hyperledger Fabric network and the operator installs and instantiates the smart contract on the fabric network.
+1. The blockchain operator sets up the Hyperledger Fabric network and the operator installs and instantiates the smart contract on the Fabric network.
+2. The User interacts with the Vue.js Web interface to register surveys and responses, or with the Explorer to identify blocks in the Fabric network.
-2. The Express.js application server uses the fabric-sdk-node to interact with the deployed fabric network and creates APIs for a web client.
+3. The Vue.js client uses the API gateway to interact with the overall servers.
-3. The Vue.js client uses the Express.js application API to interact with the fabric network and uses the Flask.py application API to recognize card information.
+4. The API gateway uses the Express.js applications API to interact with the fabric network and uses the Flask.py application API to recognize card information.
-4. The user interacts with the Vue.js web interface to register their survey and response.
+5. The Express.js application servers use the fabric-sdk-node to interact with the deployed fabric network and creates APIs for a web client.
+6. The Fabric network notifies the event processing Express.js application when an event occurs during an interaction.
+7. The Explorer identifies blocks by interacting with the fabric network through the postgresql DB.

 ## Featured technologies

 - [Hyperledger Fabric v1.4](https://hyperledger-fabric.readthedocs.io/en/release-1.4/) is a platform for distributed ledger solutions, underpinned by a modular architecture that delivers high degrees of confidentiality, resiliency, flexibility, and scalability.
+- [Hyperledger Explorer](https://blockchain-explorer.readthedocs.io/en/master/index.html) is a user-friendly Web application tool used to view, invoke, deploy or query blocks, transactions and associated data, network information, chain codes and transaction families, as well as any other relevant information stored in the ledger.
 - [Node.js](https://nodejs.org) is an open source, cross-platform JavaScript run-time environment that executes server-side JavaScript code.
 - [Vue.js](https://vuejs.org) is an open-source JavaScript framework for building user interfaces and single-page applications.
 - [Flask.py](https://flask.palletsprojects.com/en/1.1.x/) is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.